Swan Song Journey

 Meet Kate

-I assist you to face terminal or life-limiting illnesses, or frail age.
-And help you access holistic care services that align with your needs, values, and beliefs .
-It's all about ensuring you get the support you need, to get your life affairs in order".
+I support you to plan before and when facing terminal or life-limiting illnesses, or frail age.
+And help you access holistic care services that align with your life choices, values, and beliefs.
+It's all about ensuring you get the support you need, wherever you are on life's journey".

 Assisting individuals and families through life’s significant and unique transitions, with an open heart, mind; a shoulder to lean on.